Perry City Hall * 203 W. Polly Street * Perry, MI 48872-9503 * Phone: (517) 625-6155 * Fax: (517) 625-6157 * Hearing Impaired may Dial 711

 DPW personnel will load the chips in a truck or trailer at a cost of $2 per (equipment) bucket.

-Please contact the DPW to arrange an appointment between 8 a.m. and 3:30 p.m.
+Please contact the DPW 8 a.m. to 3:30 p.m. to arrange an appointment.

 In accordance with Ordinance No. 326 Sec.
 1080.2, approved March 5, 2015, by the Perry City Council: